engagespark/api-docs/docs/index.md

 Complete Examples
 -----------------

-Using the command-line tool curl, here's how you would subscribe the phone number `63123456789` to the Engagement with ID `1234` and the API token `thisismyapitoken123`.
+Using the command-line tool `curl`, here's how you would subscribe the phone number `63123456789` to the Engagement with ID `1234` and the API token `thisismyapitoken123`.
 We would try to find an existing contact with that phonenumber and, if none exists, create a new one.